 How to process payroll

 Depending on how you run payroll (e.g., payroll processing software), your steps for handling payroll may vary.
 For example, if you use payroll software, the program typically does the payroll tax calculations for you.
 But if you do payroll by hand, you need to do your own calculations.

 So, how do you process payroll?
-Generally, you will need to follow these eight steps to process payroll:
+Check out the following eight steps to process payroll.